 Follow NHS guidance if you think you have flu

-Those who are more likely to become seriously ill include children under 6 months old, people aged over 65, pregnant women, and those with certain underlying health conditions.
+Those who are more likely to become seriously ill from flu include children under 6 months old, people aged over 65, pregnant women, and those with certain underlying health conditions.

-Certain groups are offered the flu vaccination, as they're at an increased risk of becoming unwell if they catch flu.
+Certain groups of people are offered the flu vaccine as they're at an increased risk of becoming seriously unwell if they catch flu.
+It is available to these groups for free.

-The flu vaccine helps to reduce the chance of catching and passing on the flu germ.
-It can reduce your chances of becoming seriously ill and needing care in a hospital.
+The flu vaccine helps to reduce the chance of catching and passing on flu.
+It also reduces the risk of becoming seriously ill and needing care in a hospital.

 Children's flu vaccine

-During pregnancy you may not be as able to fight off infections as easily as you usually would.
-This could lead to you becoming seriously ill.
+During pregnancy you may not be as able to fight off infections, like flu, as easily as you usually would, which could lead to you becoming seriously ill.

 If you have any questions about vaccinations in pregnancy, please discuss this with your midwife or GP.